samdoidge/samdoidge.com/_posts/2017-03-18-hyper-vs-iterm2.md

 title: 'Hyper vs iTerm2'
 description: 'I recently saw a colleague using a shiny new terminal called Hyper.
 I liked the beautiful look, and the number of Github Stars - so I installed, and Googled comparisons.'
 comments: True
+tags: [tech]
 ---

 I recently saw a colleague using a shiny new terminal called [Hyper](https://hyper.is/).
 I liked the beautiful look, and the number of Github Stars - so I installed, and Googled comparisons.

 ![Hyper website](/assets/hyperwebsite.png)